J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 71: August 23, 2017

+**Today's Progress**: Working on the JSON API server.
+Seems to be going ok but the response is very slow.
+I thought it was some buggy code but I scaled it back to a point where it worked ok, and still not working well.
+I will have to test later on another connection to see if it improves.

 ### Day 70: August 22, 2017

 **Today's Progress**: Back to learnyounode and the http file server challenge.
 This one was intimidating but I tried to look up the functions I needed to use rather than going straight for the answer.
 It paid off and I got it working.